korbu/Obsidian/Rob's Programming Notes/C++/C++ Move Semantics/Chapter 01.md

 ![image-01.png](image-01.png)

 So far, we have nothing to optimize in this program.
-The current state is that we have two vectors, `v` and `coll`, and two strings, `s` and its copy, which is the ﬁrst element in coll.
+The current state is that we have two vectors, `v` and `coll`, and two strings, `s` and its copy, which is the first element in `coll`.
 They should all be separate objects with their own memory for the value, because modifying one of them should not impact any of the other objects.

 4. Let us now look at the next statement, which creates a new temporary string and again inserts it into the vector: